-Email is the official language of the office world in 2019 and it’s important you have it down pat.
+Next to texting, email is the official language of the communicating world in 2019.
+Especially when it comes to office correspondence, so it’s important you have it down pat.

 Given the lack of verbal cues in writing, this can create a huge potential for misunderstandings.